How can you support LGBTQIA+-owned businesses?

 Develop Authentic Relationships

-When assessing how you can have a positive impact in supporting a local LGBTQ+-owned business, I recommend focusing on the relationship development aspect of support.
+When assessing how you can have a positive impact in supporting a local LGBTQIA+-owned business, I recommend focusing on the relationship development aspect of support.

-The importance of having a supportive and affirming community is transformative for LGBTQ+ individuals as they choose to share their authentic selves with those they feel comfortable with.
-The same can be said of LGBTQ+ businesses and the people behind them.
+The importance of having a supportive and affirming community is transformative for LGBTQIA+ individuals as they choose to share their authentic selves with those they feel comfortable with.
+The same can be said of LGBTQIA+ businesses and the people behind them.
 By spending your time and energy developing authentic relationships with the business owner(s) and their employees, you will help strengthen their business and the community.

 Andrew Tessmer, Eddins Counseling Group

-Not only do they offer a fresh perspective and firsthand experience as part of the LGBTQ+ community, but they also help educate our members to be better professional allies of the community.
+Not only do they offer a fresh perspective and firsthand experience as part of the LGBTQIA+ community, but they also help educate our members to be better professional allies of the community.

 Nunzio Ross, Majesty Coffee

-Similar to the non-profit space, where organizations like GLAAD and HRC are dominant (and important) forces, the gravitational pull of the larger LGBTQ+-owned businesses gets most of the attention.
-Also, these businesses are likely to be owned by those with more privileged identities within the LGBTQ+ community.
+Similar to the non-profit space, where organizations like GLAAD and HRC are dominant (and important) forces, the gravitational pull of the larger LGBTQIA+-owned businesses gets most of the attention.
+Also, these businesses are likely to be owned by those with more privileged identities within the LGBTQIA+ community.